Fritz Perls: Life

 Fritz and Laura Perls left South Africa in 1946 and ended up in New York City, where Fritz Perls worked briefly with Karen Horney, and Wilhelm Reich.
 After living through a peripatetic episode, during which he lived in Montreal and served as a cruise ship psychiatrist, Perls finally settled in Manhattan.
 Perls wrote his second book with the assistance of New York intellectual and author, Paul Goodman, who drafted the theoretical second part of the book based upon Perls' hand-written notes.
 Perls and Goodman were influenced by the work of Kurt Lewin and Otto Rank.
 Along with the experiential first part, written with Ralph Hefferline, the book was entitled Gestalt Therapy and published in 1951.

 Thereafter, Fritz and Laura Perls started the first Gestalt Institute in their Manhattan apartment.
 Fritz Perls began traveling throughout the United States in order to conduct Gestalt workshops and training.

 In 1960 Fritz Perls left Laura Perls behind in Manhattan and moved to Los Angeles, where he practiced in conjunction with Jim Simkin.
 He started to offer workshops at Esalen Institute in Big Sur, California, in 1963.
 Perls became interested in Zen during this period, and incorporated the idea of mini-satori (a brief awakening) into his practice.
 He also traveled to Japan, where he stayed in a Zen monastery.

 Eventually, he settled at Esalen, and even built a house on the grounds.
 One of his students at Esalen was Dick Price, who developed Gestalt Practice, based in large part upon what he learned from Perls.
 At Esalen, Perls collaborated with Ida Rolf, founder of Rolfing, to address the relationship between the mind and the body.

 Perls has been widely cited outside the realm of psychotherapy for a quotation often described as the "Gestalt prayer":

 In 1969 Perls left Esalen and started a Gestalt community at Lake Cowichan on Vancouver Island, Canada.
 There, he hosted eight educational films on his gestalt therapy, which were directed by Stanley Fox for Aquarian Productions, a film production company started by Perls associate Norman Hirt.

 Fritz Perls died of heart failure in Chicago, on March 14, 1970, after heart surgery at the Louis A. Weiss Memorial Hospital.

+Lifestyle

+Perls was a heavy smoker, first experiencing cigarettes at the age of eight but then becoming a chain smoker due to his experiences in the Second World War, Perls also used LSD recreationally during the 1960s.

+Perls practiced non-monogamy and had many sexual and romantic encounters outside of his marriage to Laura Perls.
+He describes his marriage to Laura as partners with shared goals that had episodes of love.